muthuishere/happy-experience/README.md

 - Rating 3 -> Score 1
 - Rating 4 -> Score 2
 - Rating 5 -> Score 3

+Scoring is accumulative and adds together for each row in the input about the same person.
+In the example above:
+- Two persons, 6156dca47fe5761a20b92b1d and 6156dcb90ba5173d292c9afe, both starts with score 0.
+- First row gives person 6156dca47fe5761a20b92b1d a score of 2 points (since they gave rating 4 to the task on that day)
+- Second row gives person 6156dcb90ba5173d292c9afe a score of -1 (since they gave rating 2)
+- Third row adds 1 to the score for person 6156dcb90ba5173d292c9afe, landing them on score 0.
+After all rows person 6156dca47fe5761a20b92b1d has score 2 and person 6156dcb90ba5173d292c9afe has score 0.

 # Input